ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 Ringa is more than a typical inversion of control system.
 It uses the natural DOM tree to layer your dependency injections.

 Each component in your GUI tree declares its dependencies.
-Then during runtime, each node steps through its parents one by one looking for the *closest* dependency it can find that meets its needs.
+Then during runtime, each component steps through its parents one by one looking for the *closest* dependency it can find that meets its needs.
+In this way I even hesitate to call it dependency *injection*.
+It is a form of version control but where an algorithm is used starting at the dependent node to find what it needs.
 In this way, by default every node in the tree will look all the way to the root node for its dependencies and the root node functions as a traditional builder in an IOC system.

+Another way to think about this might be to compare it to the stack in programming.
+Imagine for a moment if you could write functional code like this:

+    let b = () => {
+      let x = findFirstInStack('x');

+      console.log(x); // Should output 1 but ONLY when called from a()!
+    }

+    let a = () => {
+      this.x = 1;

+      b();
+    }

+    a();

+In this scenario, the b() function could exist at any depth in the stack and rather than passing properties through as arguments, it would search up through the stack to find the first location where x is saved and then use that instead.

+This is what Ringa does in your GUI.

 However, as your program grows, you can customize individual subtrees in your application by providing new models at key nodes in your tree.
 For example, you could decide that rather than having a single `DataGridModel` provided at the root of